tdrussell/qlora-pipe/README.md

  - (more experimental) You may try Deepspeed's bf16 mode, but I personally don't use this.
 I think this does something like mixed precision, where it wraps the optimizer to keep a master copy of the parameters in fp32, as well as doing gradient accumulation and all optimizer states in fp32.
 This will use much more memory than full bf16 + Kahan summation.

 ## Changelog
+### 2024-06-20
+- Add adamw_kahan optimzer type and make it the default in the example.
 ### 2024-05-19
 **The old config file format will break.** Quantization is configured slightly differently now.
 Read examples/config_7b.toml.
 It's only a few lines to change.
 - Change how quantization is configured.
 Quantization is now its own table in the TOML file.